ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ### Update the app and redeploy
 In this step, you will automate the build and deploy process.
 So that whenever you update the application and push the changes to the Private repo, a new build config is generated creating a build in turn generating a new version of the builder Docker image.
 This image will be deployed automatically.

 1. You will create a new **GitLab** Webhook trigger.
-Webhook triggers allow you to trigger a new build by sending a request to the OpenShift Container Platform API endpoint.You can define these triggers using GitHub, GitLab, Bitbucket, or Generic webhooks.
+Webhook triggers allow you to trigger a new build by sending a request to the {{site.data.keyword.openshiftshort}} Container Platform API endpoint.You can define these triggers using GitHub, GitLab, Bitbucket, or Generic webhooks.
    ```sh
    oc set triggers bc openshiftapp --from-gitlab
    ```